 Some publications say this load was never used operationally.
-This is not true!
+THIS IS NOT TRUE!
 June 1965 the 23

 TFW, 563 TFS participated in a combat "first" for the F-105.
 Deploying six aircraft from Takhli to

 Ton Son Nhut AB, South Vietnam on 25 June, the unit bombed Viet Cong targets while flying the

 Thud with its maximum ordnance load of sixteen 750 lb bombs.
 A total of 232 bombs were dropped in

 seventeen sorties over two days.
 Although only once, it was still used.

 |CLICK ON A THUMBNAIL FOR

 USE BROWSER BACK BUTTON TO

 |58-1173 was the last -5-RE produced.
 It was used in various test programs during its career.
-Removed from
+Removed

-Technology, Socorro, New Mexico and was eventually scrapped.
+Mining & Technology, Socorro, New Mexico and was eventually scrapped.
 Scrap date unknown.